-In 2015, the Group acquired ADM Cocoa combining its Cocoa business with ADM Cocoa to form Olam Cocoa, an expanded Cocoa business that combines the Group's unique and unparalleled strengths in Origins with a global market presence that is supported by research, information, analysis and futures market expertise.
-It allows the Group to provide customers with greater benefits - from origin sourcing, sales and trading, market intelligence and research, risk management, value-added processing and supply chain solutions, to sustainability, research and development and product innovation.
-The acquisition was in line with the Group's strategy to invest and transform the Cocoa platform.
-The combined business deals with over 2,700 cocoa experts based in 11 producing countries, seven usines, 10 midstream processing facilities, six cocoa innovation centres, 20 marketing offices and more than 200 warehouses.
+In 2015, the Group acquired ADM Cocoa combining its Cocoa business with ADM Cocoa to form Olam Cocoa, an expanded Cocoa business that combined the Group's unique and unparalleled strengths in Origins with a global market presence that is supported by research, information, analysis and futures market expertise.
+It allowed the Group to provide customers with greater benefits - from origin sourcing, sales and trading, market intelligence and research, risk management, value-added processing and supply chain solutions, to sustainability, research and development and product innovation.

-On 26 February 2019, the Group announced the acquisition of an 85.0 per cent. equity interest in YTS which owns 100.0 per cent. of Indonesia's largest cocoa processor PT Bumitangerang Mesindotama (BT Cocoa), from its founding members, Piter Jasman and family, who will continue to hold the remaining 15 per cent. interest.
-The transaction is part of the new 2019 - 2024 Strategic Plan to grow the Group's cocoa ingredients business by expanding its platform in Asia and enhancing its product offering in the region.
+In 2019, the Group announced the acquisition of an 85.0 per cent. equity interest in YTS which owns 100.0 per cent. of Indonesia's largest cocoa processor PT Bumitangerang Mesindotama ("BT Cocoa"), from its founding members, Piter Jasman and family, who will continue to hold the remaining 15 per cent. interest.
+BT Cocoa acquisition adds 120,000 MT of cocoa bean processing capacity and 30,000 MT of cocoa mass pressing capacity to serve increasing demand for cocoa products in Asia, especially cocoa powder, as well as strengthen the brand portfolio with its regionally strong BT Cocoa brand.
+During the year, the Group also commenced operations of a new port terminal and warehouse in the Netherlands for bulk cocoa beans and a new high flavour cocoa processing line in Koog, Germany, and launched the Specialty Cocoa Beans business.